SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 ### Pin and manage searches

-After you start a log search, you can "pin" it, and it will run in the background for up to 24 hours.
+After you start a log search, you can “pin” it, and it will run in the background for up to 24 hours.
 If the search does not finish in that time frame, it is paused.
 You can restart the search at any time.
 Search results are available for three days.

 You must start a search for the **Pin** option to appear.
 To pin a search, do the following: